pgsleepy/ultimatexr.io-1/content/api/M_UltimateXR_Devices_UxrControllerInput_GetButtonsPress.md

 # UxrControllerInput.GetButtonsPress Method

-Check if the given button or buttons are being pressed in the current frame.
+Checks if the given button or buttons are being pressed in the current frame.

 **Namespace:**&nbsp;<a href="N_UltimateXR_Devices">UltimateXR.Devices</a><br />**Assembly:**&nbsp;UltimateXR (in UltimateXR.dll) Version: 0.0.0.0